Why is CrossFit different?

 We begin with a warmup (‘cardio’, join mobility, perhaps tissue manipulation via foam rollers) and go through a series of bodyweight exercises to get your body ready.
 Depending on the workout, we may do a skill session to practice the moves being used.
 Then it’s on to the workout..
 Many days there’s just one..
 Sometimes, we separate the workout into strength and conditioning (metcon) pieces.
 We end the class with a cool down and stretch.
 Most classes run about one hour in length but sometimes we go over by five or ten minutes, depending on the work being done and the number of athletes we’re training.

 Do you mix experience levels amongst your classes?

 Yes.
 We feel that it’s best to integrate new members right into the main classes, so that they can learn from the experienced members.
 That said, we do scale workouts during each and every class, depending upon fitness level, experience level or for injuries.

 Do you provide any guidance on scaling or are the athletes ‘on their own’?

 Yes.
 We deliberately keep our class sizes relatively small so that our instructors are able to effectively scale the daily workout for individual application.
 We do this in every class and this is part of our ‘regular’s service.

 How many athletes do you have in each class?

-Right now, we cap all of our classes to 12 per instructor.
-In order to give a good class experience, we need to have the right trainer-to-athlete ratio and 12 seems to be the maximum that we can handle.
+Right now, we cap all of our classes to 16 per instructor.
+In order to give a good class experience, we need to have the right trainer-to-athlete ratio.
 Plus, the instructors need to be able to scale workouts effectively and we can’t do that if 30 people show up at once.
-Sometimes you’ll see more in a particular class and that’s because the workout is super-easy to administer (i.e. bodyweight or running).
+Sometimes you’ll see more in a particular class and that’s because the workout is easy to administer (i.e. bodyweight or running).

 I have an injury.
 Can I still participate?